manveru/innate/README.md

 * rest

 And other things that should be moved into Ramaze proper:

 * email
 * file_cache (done)
 * gems

-Neither of them will be added to Innate
+None of these will be included in Innate.

 ### Adapters

 These are entirely the responsibility of Rack/Innate now, Ramaze doesn't need to worry about that.
-WEBrick will stay default adapter since it is in stdlib.
+WEBrick will remain the default adapter since it is in the Ruby stdlib.

 ### Templating